DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-1_whats-a-list.md

 > By changing the lacing to *shortest list*, we get a basic diagonal line composed of five points.
 Five points is the length of the lesser list, so the shortest list lacing stops after it reaches the end of one list.

 ####Longest List
-The “Longest List” algorithm keeps connecting inputs until all streams run dry.
-This is the default behavior for components:
+The “Longest List” algorithm keeps connecting inputs until all streams run dry:

 ![Input Examples](images/6-1/longestListDiagram.png)